lpelczar/Eisenhower-Matrix/README.md

 * ##### `__init__(self) `

-  Constructs a *TodoMatrix* object with all possible quarters
+  Constructs a *TodoMatrix* object with dictionary of all possible quarters

 * `get_quarter(self, status)`

   Returns a chosen *TodoQuarter* object from a dictionary *todo_quarters*.
-  Status should be one of the posiible statuses ('IU', 'IN', 'NU', 'NN').
+  Status should be one of the possible statuses ('IU', 'IN', 'NU', 'NN').

 * `add_item(self, title, deadline, is_important=False)`

-  Append a *TodoQuarterItem* object to attribute *todo_items* in the properly *TodoQuarter* object.
+  Adds new item to dictionary *todo_quarters* using adequate key.
+You should use method *add_item* from *TodoQuarter* class.

   Raises *TypeError* if an argument *deadline* is not an instance of Datetime class.

 * `add_items_from_file(self, file_name)`